 This recipe was given to me from my MIL many years ago.
-I have tried several variations, made my own, used a friends but always get the best oohs and ahhs from this recipe.
+I have tried several variations, made my own, and used a friends but always get the best "oohs and ahhs" from this recipe.

 First thing I do is bake a huge batch of sweet potatoes.
 After they cool off I wrap them in foil and place them in the freezer for later or in a large Ziploc bag if I'm going to use them up within a week.
 Baking them releases the natural sugar and makes your casserole that much better.
 (I like to do this because it makes the casserole quicker to fix, I can have mashed sweet potatoes during the week or warm up a baked one for a quick lunch.)
 The first few years I boiled my potatoes and then made the casserole.
 However, one year I had left over baked sweet potatoes and thought, hmm, why not.
 YES we have a winner!
 It was sooo much better that I have done it this way for ... at least 10 years.

 1 cup sugar